JaedonSpurlock01/routify/README.md

 We use [`Nominatim`](https://nominatim.openstreetmap.org/) for city search querying.
 When a user clicks a result, we use that id to search in the cache if it exists.
 If it doesn't then we fallback to the Overpass API.

+For plotting lines, we are using the mercator projection based on the Earth's radius.
+In addition, to help tie with user experience, there is also reverse geocoded points based on placed points.

 ## Development & Installation

 Create an Amazon S3 and IAM account and create access/secret keys.
 Put those keys in a .env.local file as NEXT_ACCESS_KEY and NEXT_SECRET_KEY.
 Afterwards, run the following build commands.